Aaron193/bitpacket/README.md

-# Bitpacket
+# wsbitpacket

-Welcome to Bitpacket, a fast, reliable, and simple way to send binary packets between server and client via websockets.
+Welcome to wsbitpacket, a fast, reliable, and simple way to send binary packets between server and client via websockets.

 ## Installation